PaddlePaddle/Paddle/doc/v2/howto/rnn/hrnn_rnn_api_compare_en.rst

 We select the different parts between single-layer RNN and hierarchical RNN configurations, to compare and analyze the reason why they have same semantic meanings.

 - single-layer RNN：passes through a simple recurrent_group.
-For each time step, the current input y and the last time step's output rnn_state pass through a full-connected layer.
+For each time step, the current input y and the last time step's output rnn_state pass through a fully-connected layer.

 ..  literalinclude:: ../../../../paddle/gserver/tests/sequence_rnn.conf
     :language: python